Tick….tock…tick…tock…we’ve all been there.

 ° Menopause

-It’s worth noting that many medicines for these illnesses can also cause insomnia.
+It’s worth noting that many medicines for these conditions or illnesses can also cause insomnia.

 How few hours of sleep indicate insomnia?